heymeowcat/VectorSearchShop/README.md

 3.  **Set Up Gemini API Key:**

-    - Create a project and obtain an API key from Google AI Platform:
+    - Create a project and obtain an API key from http://aistudio.google.com/app/apikey:
     - Create a `.env` file in the project root directory and add the following line, replacing `YOUR_GEMINI_API_KEY` with your actual key:

       ```